By Chet Yarbrough

 Kill the killer!

 That is not what Steven Pinker writes but capital punishment is one of several provocative subjects in his book.
+He argues that there is some justification for capital punishment.
 Pinker is a Professor of Psychology at MIT.

 People who have an opinion about human nature may change their mind.
 Victor Bevine professionally narrates this interesting exploration.